 While my wife Dominique joked about our experiment on social media when we returned, there was an element of truth, and irony, in her post.
-We did find ourselves re-engaging in some old school family activity – playing cards and board games, dinner conversation, and long walks around the boat for no reason other than to ‘people watch’, live.
+We did find ourselves re-engaging in some old school family activities—playing cards and board games, dinner conversations, and long walks around the boat for no reason other than to “people watch.”

-Set aside we have children that have both seen 20+ countries, we all exclaimed that this was the most fun we’d had in a long time, and so good for all of us that we’ve already started to plan another antisocial sabbatical.
+Even though we have children that have both seen more than 20 countries, we all exclaimed that this was the most fun we’d had in a long time.
+We thought it was so good for all of us that we’ve already started to plan another antisocial sabbatical.

 To read Troy Hazard’s full blog post about these seven lessons, follow this link.